 Silliman University has lots to offer to foreign and local tourists alike.
 You can take a stroll around the stunning grounds.
 The trees around would bring tranquility and relaxation to one’s eyes.
-There is a museum that is located in the founding building of the university.
+There is a museum just near the founding building of the university.
 The museum itself is beautifully crafted and lovingly preserved that you will be amazed at the architecture of the building and the interiors.

 Artifacts and collections inside the museum are quite interesting.
-Near the university is the known Tempura stalls wherein, you can choose the level of spiciness.
-These tempura stalls are commonly used for challenges on which level of spiciness you can withstand.
+Near the university is the popular Tempura stalls wherein, you can choose the level of spiciness of tempura.
+These tempura stalls is famous for challenges on which level of spiciness you can withstand to eat.
 When visiting Dumaguete, have a quick visit to this stalls.

 2. Rizal Boulevard